Form for Unauthorized Information (UI) cases - Laws 73C and 16.

 If yes, why?

-3. List alternative actions that might have produced a less successful outcome for the offenders:
+3. List those alternative actions, that is, the ones that might have produced a less successful outcome:

 Were any of the alternatives in step 3 logical alternatives?